-Purchases or construction of property and equipment that are acquired subsequent to the Transaction are recorded at cost less accumulated depreciation.
+Purchases or construction of property and equipment are recorded at cost less accumulated depreciation.
 Normal repairs and maintenance are expensed as incurred.
 Expenditures that materially extend the useful life of an asset are capitalized.
 Construction in progress represents items not yet placed in service and are not depreciated.
-The University capitalizes interest using its interest rates on the specific borrowings used to finance the improvements, which approximated 6.0% for both of the years ended June 30, 2022 and 2021.
-Capitalized interest for the years ended June 30, 2022 and 2021 was \$1,148 and \$1,413, respectively.
+The University capitalizes interest using its interest rates on the specific borrowings used to finance the improvements, which approximated 4.6% and 6.0% for the years ended June 30, 2023 and 2022, respectively.
+Capitalized interest for the years ended June 30, 2023 and 2022 was \$1,202 and \$1,148, respectively.